agroza/romfontr/README.md

 # romfontr
 Video ROM Font Replacer

+## Synopsis
-This program modifies the standard VGA ROM fonts in a VGA ROM BIOS binary file.\
+This program modifies the standard VGA ROM fonts in any VGA ROM BIOS binary file.\
-I wrote it originally to modify the fonts on my Tseng Labs ISA VGA card with a font that I wanted to create for a long time.
+I originally wrote it to modify the fonts on my Tseng Labs ET4000/W32i ISA VGA card with my own versions that I wanted to create for a long time.\
-Now I am using it for the fonts of my DIY ISA Video Display Controller card.
+In the meantime I finished working on my DIY ISA Video Display Controller card.
+So now I am using ```romfontr``` with this card instead.

 Read more here: [Microelectronics - VGA ROM Fonts Essay](http://www.alexandrugroza.ro/microelectronics/essays-research/vga-rom-fonts/index.html)